sreegodavarthi/Codechallenge/README.md

 # Codechallenge
 * Remove odd numbers from a given array.

-* This code is written using AngularJS
+* This code is written using JS
-    * Code was tested using "Browser-sync"